Delectable Orange Pound Cake (with Orange Glaze)

 Other Pan Options

-That being said, you could certainly make this pound cake in larger loaf pans or in a Bundt pan.
+That being said, you could certainly make this recipe in larger loaf pans or in a Bundt pan.
 You'll know your Orange Pound Cake is done when a toothpick inserted in the center comes out clean.

 Whatever pan size you choose to use, just be sure to grease and flour your pan(s) well.
 I even recommend lining pans with strips of parchment paper to ensure that there’s no sticking.

-Don't these Orange Pound Cake mini loaves just look happy?
-Take it from me…they taste happy, too.
-They're moist, they're sweet, they're full of citrus goodness.
+Doesn't this Orange Pound Cake just look happy?
+Take it from me…it tastes happy, too.

-The next time you're in a baking sort of mood, I hope you'll keep this Orange Pound Cake recipe in mind.
-Enjoying a slice of this sunny, citrus-infused pound cake, with its flecks of orange zest and sweet and puckery glaze, is the perfect way to celebrate (or hurry along!) warmer weather!
+And enjoying a slice of this bright, citrus-infused pound cake -- with its flecks of orange zest and sweet and puckery glaze -- is the perfect way to channel or celebrate warmer weather...any time of year!

 More Citrus Treats